iBerry

 • Oh yes?
 I came across a religious fanatic who really believes that God gave humankind the Earth to use and exploit as much as we like!
 What then?

 Fanatics may never change their minds but their misinformation and conspiracy theories should be called out.
-No violence please but if you have the knowledge and the stamina by all means forcefully tackle the worst climate change deniers with no-holds-barred argument and well-aimed ridicule!
-This is not only good spectator sport, it can also attract and benefit undecided onlookers.
+No violence please but if you have the knowledge and the stamina, by all means forcefully tackle the worst examples with no-holds-barred argument and well-aimed ridicule.
+This is not only good spectator sport, it can also attract and benefit undecided onlookers!

 • Now iBerry, come clean.
 You're a .com website so how do you make your money?
 When are the ads and pop-ups coming along?
 Or are you selling visitors' personal details?

-About the only domain available when we started off in 1999 was .com.
-We've never had ads and are completely independent with no commercial interests, paywall, login and no hidden agenda.
-We don't collect any personal information other than what's knowingly and voluntarily given - see our privacy statement.
+About the only domain available when iBerry was founded in 1999 was .com. iBerry has never had ads and is completely independent with no commercial interests, paywall, login and no hidden agenda. iBerry doesn't collect any personal information other than what's knowingly and voluntarily given - see the privacy statement.

 • And what about cookies?